 You need to obtain a building permit to build an uncovered deck on your home if the deck is over 30 cm high.
-Learn more about what is required to build a covered deck.

 Regardless of size or height, you must ensure your proposed deck does not encroach upon any easements registered against your property.
 To identify easements, contact Information Services Corporation of Saskatchewan.